At a Glance

 Some tips for your application 🫡

-Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
-A polished application reflects your attention to detail, which is essential for this position.
+Proofread Your Application: Before submitting, carefully proofread your CV and cover letter for any spelling or grammatical errors.
+A polished application reflects your attention to detail, which is crucial for a Procurement Officer.

 How to prepare for a job interview at Distinct